Convex and Concave Mirrors – Definition, Ray Diagrams, Formulae 2023

 Characteristics of Concave Mirror

-• The image formed by the concave mirror is either real or virtual and also can be small and large based on the position of the sources, and the reflecting point.
+The image formed by the concave mirror is either real or virtual and can be small and large based on the position of the sources, and the reflecting point.

-• Moreover, in this mirror, the light converges at a single point before reflecting back, which is referred to as a converging mirror.
+Moreover, in this mirror, the light converges at a single point before reflecting, which is referred to as a converging mirror.

 Ray Diagram of Concave Mirror

-• Object is at Kept at Infinity: When the parallel rays meet or converge at the Principal Focus, F. So, when the object is kept at infinity, the image will form here at the F. The image formed by this ray diagram is a point-sized, highly diminished, inverted, and real image.
+• The object is at Kept at Infinity: When the parallel rays meet or converge at the Principal Focus, F. So when the object is kept at Infinity, the image will form here at the F. The image formed by this ray diagram is a point-sized, highly diminished, inverted, and real image.

 Ray Diagram of Concave Mirror